MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -Fqdn
-!!!
-Exchange Server 2010

-The Fqdn parameter specifies the FQDN used as the destination server for connected messaging servers that use the Receive connector to send incoming messages.
-The value of this parameter is displayed to connected messaging servers whenever a destination server name is required, as in the following examples:

-- In the default SMTP banner of the Receive connector

-- In the EHLO/HELO response of the Receive connector

-- In the most recent Received header field in the incoming message when the message enters the Hub Transport server or Edge Transport server

-- During TLS authentication

-The default value of the Fqdn parameter is the FQDN of the Hub Transport server or Edge Transport server that contains the Receive connector.

-Don't modify the FQDN value on the default Receive connector Default \<Server Name\> that's automatically created on Hub Transport servers.
-If you have multiple Hub Transport servers in your Exchange organization and you change the FQDN value on the Default \<Server Name\> Receive connector, internal mail flow between Hub Transport servers will fail.

-!!!
-Exchange Server 2013

-The Fqdn parameter specifies the FQDN used as the destination server for connected messaging servers that use the Receive connector to send incoming messages.
-The value of this parameter is displayed to connected messaging servers whenever a destination server name is required, as in the following examples:

-- In the default SMTP banner of the Receive connector

-- In the EHLO/HELO response of the Receive connector

-- In the most recent Received header field in the incoming message when the message enters the Transport service of a Mailbox server or an Edge server

-- During TLS authentication

-The default value of the Fqdn parameter is the FQDN of the Mailbox server or Edge server that contains the Receive connector.

-Don't modify the FQDN value on the default Receive connector Default \<Server Name\> that's automatically created in the Transport service of a Mailbox server.
-If you have multiple Mailbox servers in your Exchange organization and you change the FQDN value on the Default \<Server Name\> Receive connector, internal mail flow between Mailbox servers will fail.

-!!!
-Exchange Server 2016

 The Fqdn parameter specifies the destination FQDN that's shown to connected messaging servers.
 This value is used in the following locations:

 - In the default SMTP banner of the Receive connector.